seanpringle/goomwwm/goomwwm.md

 Mod-u
 :	Undo the last size/position change for the active window.
 Undo is 10 levels deep.

+Mod-i
+:	Switch focus upward from the active window.

 Mod-j
 :	Switch focus to the left of the active window.

+Mod-k
+:	Switch focus downward from the active window.

 Mod-l
 :	Switch focus to the right of the active window.

-Mod-i
-:	Switch focus upward from the active window.

-Mod-k
+Mod-Shift-i (i/j/k/l)
-:	Switch focus downward from the active window.
+:	Swap the active window position with another window by direction.

 Mod-t
 :	Toggle the active window's membership of the current tag.